 Your equity trading account is sufficient for trading in equities, futures and options.
 With regards to commodities, it is currently not possible to trade in commodities with your existing equity trading account.
 You will need a separate commodity trading account which you will have to open with your broker.
 This is largely due to the fact that commodities were under a different regulator in the past.
 It is only in the last 2 years that the FMC was merged into SEBI, and the commodity market regulation was also brought under SEBI.
 This could change as the regulator looks to further integrate the equities and commodities segments.
 It is interesting to note that currency derivatives can be dealt in your existing equity trading account itself.

 Online versus Offline trading accounts: 2-in-1 account versus 3-in-1 account

 Let us look at the primary classification here.
 Offline trading accounts are the traditional accounts that do not offer internet trading.
 You can call up your broker or walk into your broker’s office and trade.
 The online accounts, on the other hand, offer internet trading.
-That means you can execute your trades sitting in the comfort of your home or your office using your laptop, PC or even your smart phone.
+That means you can execute your trades sitting in the comfort of your home or your office using your laptop, PC, or even your smartphone.
 An online account tends to attract lower brokerage and is also a lot more convenient and flexible for the trader.

 The full-service model will charge a higher brokerage but comes with a host of services.
-For example, there is research, there are short term calls, there is an advisory desk and there are advisors to help you if you get stuck in positions.
-These are some of the premium services that you will get when you opt for a full-service trading account as against a plain vanilla discount broking account.
+For example, there is research, short-term calls, advisory desk, and advisors to help you if you get stuck in positions.
+These are some of the premium services that you will get when you opt for a full-service trading account against a plain vanilla discount broking account.
 While the trading account enables you to trade on the BSE and the NSE, the commodity trading account enables you to trade on the NCDEX and the MCX.
-Remember, that for your commodity trading you need to open a separate commodity trading account and a separate commodity demat account too.
+Remember, for commodity trading, you need to open a separate commodity trading account and a separate commodity Demat account.